markkypanc/HackingWithSwift/README.md

 # HackingWithSwift-Project
-SwiftUI project challenge: 1 days 1 project from Hacking With Swift by Paul Hudson
+SwiftUI project challenge: 1 project a day from Hacking With Swift by Paul Hudson